UV Glue vs Epoxy for Mixed Materials: Which Bonds?

 Bonding two different materials together is one of the most challenging scenarios in adhesive selection.
-When the surfaces are identical — glass to glass, metal to metal — the task is relatively straightforward.
-When you’re joining dissimilar materials, the adhesive must bridge differences in surface energy, thermal expansion, modulus, and chemical compatibility simultaneously.
+When surfaces are identical — glass to glass, metal to metal — the task is relatively straightforward; joining dissimilar materials means the adhesive must bridge differences in surface energy, thermal expansion, modulus, and chemical compatibility simultaneously.
 Understanding how UV glue and epoxy handle mixed-material bonding helps you choose the right product and avoid the most common failure modes.

 Why Mixed-Material Bonding Is Difficult